pymc-devs/pymc/docs/INSTALL.rst

 * `nose (optional)`_ : A test discovery-based unittest extension (required to run the test suite).

 There are prebuilt distributions that include all required dependencies.
-For Mac OS X users, we recommend the `MacPython`_ distribution or the `Enthought Python Distribution`_ on OS X 10.5 (Leopard) and Python 2.7 that ships with OS X 10.7 (Lion).
+For Mac OS X users, we recommend the Python distribution that ships with OS X on versions 10.5 (Leopard) or later, or the `Enthought Python Distribution`_.
+The Enthought Python Distribution comes  bundled with these prerequisites.
 Windows users should download and install the `Enthought Python Distribution`_.
-The Enthought Python Distribution comes bundled with these prerequisites.
 Note that depending on the currency of these  distributions, some packages may need to be updated manually.

 If instead of installing the prebuilt binaries you prefer (or have) to build ``pymc`` yourself, make sure you have a Fortran and a C compiler.
 There are